Billions of texts are sent every day. Having an easy-to-use messaging app is essential.

 Touching on one shows messages containing that particular category.
 For example, tapping on links displays all the messages that contain links.

 Samsung Messages also shows two rows on the search screen.
 The “Picture and videos” row shows media.
-The second row is “others,” showing other data such as audio messages.
+The second row is “others,” showing data such as audio messages.

 Winner: Google Messages